Harsh-Ratna/Text-to-2d-Floorplan-Generation-using-GANs/README.md

 <a href="https://github.com/Harsh-Ratna/Text-to-2d-Floorplan-Generation-using-GANs/blob/main/diagrams/discriminator_logic_diagram.png?raw=true" target="blank"><img align="center" src="https://github.com/Harsh-Ratna/Text-to-2d-Floorplan-Generation-using-GANs/blob/main/diagrams/discriminator_logic_diagram.png?raw=true" height="400" /></a>

 ## Output from Text prompt
+We ask user for a text prompt which accurately describes the floorplan with the layout and size desized by the user.
+Then it is converted to text embeddings using BERT to feed into the model and the generator returns the generated image based on the text description provided by the user.

 <a href="https://github.com/Harsh-Ratna/Text-to-2d-Floorplan-Generation-using-GANs/blob/main/output%20images/text_prompt.jpg?raw=true" target="blank"><img align="center" src="https://github.com/Harsh-Ratna/Text-to-2d-Floorplan-Generation-using-GANs/blob/main/output%20images/text_prompt.jpg?raw=true" height="400" /></a>

 ## Future Work